All Products

 --add-module=/path/to/nginx-module-vts

-2. Download the official software package and compile it into nginx-module-vts.
+2. Download the official Nginx package and compile the nginx-module-vts module into it.

 ./configure --user=www --group=www --prefix=/usr/local/nginx --with-http_sysguard_module --add-module=nginx-module-vts